ncssar/sartopo_python/docs/source/index.rst

 **This third-party module is not written or maintained by CalTopo LLC or the authors of caltopo.com or sartopo.com.** See |caltopo_link| and |training_link|.

-See the detailed Class Reference.
 Categories of provided class methods:
    - account data access
    - feature creation
    - feature editing
    - feature querying
    - feature deletion
    - geometry operations
+See the `SartopoSession Class Reference <./sartopo_python.html>`_ for details.

 Installation
 ============